trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/set-up-environment.md

 If you are using a Docker container, you can enter the container with the `docker exec` command, as in `docker exec -it my-image /bin/sh`.
 To get the name of the Docker container, run the `docker ps` command.

-1. In the container, initialize the Octez client to use your node:, such as this example:
+1. In the container, initialize the Octez client to use your node, such as this example:

    ```bash
    octez-client -E http://127.0.0.1:8732 config init
    ```

+   This command uses the default port for the node, but you can change it if you are running the node somewhere else.

 1. Optional: Hide the network warning message by running this command: